 Diarmuid has an extensive knowledge of employment law and a broad practice.
 He acts for Claimants and Respondents.
 He has significant experience in unfair dismissal, discrimination, whistleblowing and TUPE disputes.
 His practice also encompasses contractual matters (including in the High Court and County Court) and cases involving interim relief.
 As a solicitor and, subsequently, as a barrister, Diarmuid has acted for and against various public sector bodies and private companies.

 His recent experience includes:

-- Representing a Claimant who had suffered sex discrimination and victimisation
+- Representing an individual who had suffered sex discrimination and victimisation

-- Acting for an employee of a government department in a claim for a failure to make reasonable adjustments
+- Acting for a public sector employee in a claim for a failure to make reasonable adjustments

 - Defending a Higher Education College in a race discrimination claim

 - Acting for a Claimant in a TUPE claim against a well-known book-maker

 - Defending a University in a whistleblowing claim

 - Representing a trade union member (and employee of a nationwide company) following his dismissal for SOSR after he refused to accept proposed new terms and conditions

 - Drafting various particulars of claim and grounds of resistance